Abstract Separation Systems: Separations

-A separation $\vr\in\vS$ is {\em trivial in~$\vS$\/}, and $\rv$ is {\em co-trivial\/}, if there exists $s \in S$ such that $\vr < \vs$ as well as $\vr < \sv$. \COMMENT{} Note that if $\vr$ is trivial in~$\vS$ then so is every $\vrdash \le \vr$.
-If $\vr$ is trivial, witnessed by~$\vs$, then $\vr < \vs < \rv$ by~\eqref{invcomp}.
+Note that if $\vr$ is trivial in~$\vS$ then so is every $\vrdash \le \vr$.
+If $\vr$ is trivial, witnessed by~$s$, then $\vr < \vs < \rv$ by~\eqref{invcomp}.
 Hence if $\vr$ is trivial, then $\rv$ cannot be trivial.
-If $\vS$ is non-empty and finite, \COMMENT{} its separations cannot all be trivial or co-trivial: if $\vr$ is maximal among trivial ones, then both orientations of every $s\in S$ witnessing the triviality of~$\vr$ are nontrivial. \COMMENT{}
+In particular, degenerate separations are nontrivial. \COMMENT{}